backstage/backstage/docs/backend-system/building-plugins-and-modules/08-migrating.md

           discovery,
         }).build();

-        // We registered the router with the http service. http.use(router);
+        // We register the router with the http service. http.use(router);
       },
     });